SirJson/sktablelayout-rs/README.md

 Conflicting anchor specifications are not an error, but the layout engine is free to ignore conflicting requests as it sees fit.

+## Padding
+Padding intentionally wastes space around the edges of an element.

+`.padding` allows you to provide your own `Rectangle` struct to specify all sides at once.

+`.padding_all` sets all padding edges to the same value.

+`.padding_top` sets the padding for the top edge.

+`.padding_left` sets the padding for the left edge.

+`.padding_right` sets the padding for the right edge.

+`.padding_bottom` sets the padding for the bottom edge.

+Padding is implemented as adding extra space around a cell's size preferences, yet not using that space when positioning an object at the final layout stage.

+### Sacrificial padding
+While not implemented, some layout engines will count padding as space that can be compacted when straining to fit a UI in a small space.

 ## Uniform

 All cells that are set uniform will have the same size.
 In practice, this policy is not actually implemented right now.